Combining Technical with Fundamental Analysis

 → Trailing-stops work ideally, as the market moves straightforward

-The Market Anticipations were not Based on Hard Fundamentals
+The Market Anticipations Were Not Based on Hard Fundamentals

 What Happened Next

-Technical analysis is a method of studying and analyzing mass behavior by using charts, trends, and historical price data.
-In practice, the technical analysis aims to evaluate the market conditions and to forecast future price movements.
+In 1981, the first PC was announced by IBM.
+In 1983, the first retail back-testing and optimization trading software for the IBM PC was introduced by Mr. Mendelsohn.
+It was called ProfitTaker Futures Trading Software.Technical analysis is a method of studying and interpreting mass behavior through the use of charts, trends, and historical price data.
+In practice, technical analysis aims to assess market conditions and forecast future price movements.

-The Major Assumptions of Technical Analysis
+📝 The Major Assumptions of Technical Analysis

 1. Information is already incorporated in the current prices